Tonmoy61/Questionnaire-for-Software-Quality-Assurance-Engineer-Interview/README.md

 :nine: **What is the purpose of exit criteria?**

 The purpose of exit criteria is when to stop testing.
 Exit criteria are a set of requirements that must be satisfied in order to end the STLC phase.
+Exit criteria are important because they provide a clear and objective way to determine when a project or development stage is ready to move on to the next phase.
+This helps to ensure that the project stays on track and that the team is focused on the most important tasks and objectives.
+Additionally, having well-defined exit criteria can help to avoid misunderstandings or miscommunications within the team, and can provide a basis for measuring the success of the project or development stage.
 **Stages of Exit Criteria:**
 - Verify the expected outputs
 - Detailed Incident Reports